1890–91 Aston Villa F.C. season

-Aston Villa had a disappointing 1890–91, their 3rd season, having finished ninth.
+The 1890–91 English football season saw Aston Villa's 3rd season in the Football League disappoint expectations when a ninth-placed finish required re-election to the Football League.
 They also had a poor season in the F.A.
 Cup going out in the second round against Stoke.
-As consolation Aston Villa won the 1890 National League of Baseball of Great Britain and remain National Baseball champions.
+As consolation Aston Villa won the 1890 National League of Baseball of Great Britain.

-Aston Villa, now known exclusively as a football club, won the only professional baseball championship in 1890.
+Aston Villa, now known exclusively as a football club, won their only professional baseball championship in 1890.
 The competition was hindered by poor weather and disappointing crowds and made a loss for its investors.
 Aston Villa's win was not without controversy, however, with both Aston Villa and Preston North End being found guilty of cheating during the season.
 For much of the season Derby Baseball Club did lead the championship, however, pressure from other teams in the league over the number of American players on the Derby team and low attendances led to Derby being expelled before the end of the season, though at the time the club insisted they had ‘retired’ as champions, despite evidence to the contrary.

 There were debuts for Walter Evans, Fred Marshall, Tom McKnight, Charles Harley, George Campbell, James Brown and Charlie Athersmith.

+As late as 1901, in the warm weather months, Villa would forgo their heavier woollen club colours in favour of thin cotton red shirts.